vikaShenoy/Flockr/README.md

 # SENG302 Team 500

 ## Context
-This project is called Travel EA which is a web application that is like the app of all the apps.
+Travel EA is the app of all the apps.
 It acts like an Executive Assistant for organising your travel.
-In this application, you can create your profile, find your own travel partners with the similar interests as you, plan your trips or use others’ trips to plan your own trip.
+In this application, you can create your profile, find travel partners with similar interests to you, plan your trips or use others’ trips to plan your own.

 ## Objective
 This README file shows how to deploy the application, test the project and shows